 This will be my special entry about our most valuable experience on wearing kimonos.
-This is our first experience of wearing kimonos ever since we live in Japan for the past 3 years.

 To get the experience of wearing kimono, we went to Kitsuki Castle, located in northern west of Oita prefecture.
 This place is also commonly known as "Little Kyoto", which still obtains the traditional Japanese streets and stores.